Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox: Discussion

-This thermodynamic entropy reproduces the leading term from the microstate counting and includes logarithmic corrections consistent with quantum gravity expectations, as seen in both loop quantum gravity \cite{ashtekar1998quantum,kaul2000logarithmic} and string theory \cite{sen2013logarithmic}.
-In contrast to traditional models relying on smooth horizon geometries and thermal radiation \cite{hawking1975particle}, this approach treats the horizon as a discrete topologically ordered shell whose fusion dynamics govern both entropy and radiation.
-One key implication is that the black hole interior is topologically trivial, an empty flat spacetime, with all mass and quantum degrees of freedom confined to a shell at the horizon.
+In contrast to traditional models relying on smooth horizon geometries and semiclassical thermal radiation \cite{hawking1975particle}, this approach treats the horizon as a discrete, topologically ordered shell whose fusion dynamics govern both entropy and radiation.
+One key implication is that the black hole interior is topologically trivial, corresponding to a regular constant-curvature vacuum, with all mass and quantum degrees of freedom confined to a shell just outside the horizon.
 In this sense, gravitational collapse terminates not in a singularity but in a phase transition into a two-dimensional topologically ordered condensate.
+As derived in Section~\ref{sec:formation} within conformal gravity, the shell is consistently matched to the exterior and its placement is fixed by the near-horizon geometry.
 This perspective avoids the singularity problem and shifts the burden of information encoding entirely to the horizon shell.

-Given that the black hole’s mass resides entirely on a two-dimensional anyonic shell, if the condensate lies just slightly above the Schwarzschild radius, the local escape velocity remains less than the speed of light.
-This allows the shell to radiate thermally like any ordinary thermodynamic system, without invoking quantum tunneling or field-theoretic pair production.
-Evaporation thus emerges as a natural consequence of thermodynamic emission and is no longer in contradiction with the standard definition of a black hole.
-This justifies modeling the shell as a classical object in a first approximation.
-Assuming that each Planck area hosts one degree of freedom, and applying the equipartition theorem \( E = \frac{1}{2} N T \), where \( N = A/\ell_p^2 \), we obtain